pinot-contrib/pinot-docs/basics/architecture.md

 ---
 description: >-
-  Understand how the components of Apache Pinot™ work together to create a scalable OLAP database that can delivery low-latency, high-concurrecy queries at scale.
+  Understand how the components of Apache Pinot™ work together to create a scalable OLAP database that can deliver low-latency, high-concurrency queries at scale.
 ---

 # Architecture